 Local Storm Clean-Up

-Many people don’t realize that national forests will let you harvest firewood.
-You do need a permit, though, but the cost is minimal.
-(Around $5.)
-If you’re lucky enough to live in one of the participating states, it’s an excellent way to get almost-free firewood.
-Depending on where you live, you can also get free Christmas trees, too.
+Many people don’t know that national forests will let you harvest firewood.
+You need a permit, but the cost is around $5.
+If you’re lucky enough to live in one of the participating states, it’s a great way to get almost-free firewood.

-Real estate developers often clear all or most of the trees on a lot before construction.
-That downed wood needs a place to go.
+Real estate developers usually clear all or most of the trees on a lot before construction.
 Sometimes, they’ll have a burn pile on-site, but many areas ban such practices.
-Whether they burn it or not, developers are often happy to give away the downed wood.
-It’s a good idea to ask before you haul it off
+Some are happy to let you haul away the downed wood—ask first, though.

 Free Wood Pallets

 Wood pallets make excellent firewood if they’re not made of pressure-treated wood.
-Small stores and garden centers are the best sources for free wood pallets.
-(Larger businesses have contractors who pick up used pallets.)
-Check Mom & Pop hardware stores, garden shops, pet stores, and corner grocery stores.
-Don’t just grab any pallets you see sitting out, though.
-Use your manners and ask first.
+Small stores and garden centers are the best sources.
+(Larger businesses have contractors who pick up the used ones.)
+Don’t get grabby without asking.

 Tips for Bringing Home Free Firewood